misha-dig/misha-dig/README.md

 I design electronics circuits and PCBs via DipTrace, EasyEda (Online editor) and Autodesk Eagle (for university).

-I able to drive by car, which I passed my driving exam in June 2023.
+I have drive license B catergory.

 ## Favorites (things and hardwares) and having tools